-Notice the use of functional update for method times.
-Writing new money2 (k . repr) instead of {< repr = k . repr >} would not behave well with inheritance: in a subclass money3 of money2 the times method would return an object of class money2 but not of class money3 as would be expected.
+Note the use of override for method times.
+Writing new money2 (k \. repr) instead of {< repr = k \. repr >} would not behave well with inheritance: in a subclass money3 of money2 the times method would return an object of class money2 but not of class money3 as would be expected.